Apple Smart Battery Case

 The most recent release in the series was rated at 4 out of 5 in an AppleInsider review.

 Apple's accessory joined an already quite populated marketplace that already included battery case offerings from third-party vendors.
-However, Apple's design decisions give its own version a few significant benefits over its rivals.
+However, Apple's design decisions and iOS integration give its version a few significant benefits over its rivals.

 Smart Battery Case Design

 The case largely consists of silicone similar to other cases made by Apple, with a soft but grippy exterior texture that offers protection from drops and bumps.
-It is lined with microfiber to protect the surface of the encased iPhone.
+It is lined with microfiber to protect the encased iPhone's surface.

-A window in the rear allows the camera bump to be exposed to the world, and at the bottom is a Lightning connector that slots into the iPhone's Lightning port.
-On the base of the case is another Lightning port, which is used to accept a Lightning connector for recharging and synchronization purposes.
+At the bottom is a Lightning connector that slots into the iPhone's corresponding port.
+On the outside base of the case is a Lightning port, which accepts a Lightning connector for recharging and synchronization.

-On the back is a prominent square hump, which is where the extra battery is contained.
+On the back is a prominent square hump, which contains the extra battery.
 While other case producers attempt to hide the cells, typically by making the case larger, Apple instead opts to use as little physical volume as possible in the case's construction, resulting in a slimline case that is also lightweight.

 Battery and Charging